lbechberger/MLinPractice/Documentation.md

 ['i', 'love', 'free', 'coding', 'courses'] = 0.1786 ['i', 'will', 'make', 'some', 'pizza', 'today'] = 0.0890
 ```
-We can see that the first sentence obsioulsy has more to do with the given keywords than the second sentence, and our word2vec score reflects this.
+We can see that the first sentence obvioulsy has more to do with the given keywords than the second sentence, and our word2vec score reflects this.

 <br />
 <br />